davenverse/shellfish/docs/examples/index.md

 # Examples

-We understand that learning a new library is easiest through hands-on experience.
-That's why we've created the "Examples" section.
 Here you'll find a curated collection of code examples that show the library in action.
-These are some code snippets that show how to use many of the methods.
-You can also find these examples in the module `examples` on the project on our GitHub!

 ## Scores
 ``` scala 3 mdoc